 3 Lean hacks to get you started

-There are many ways Lean thinking can help you address organizational challenges as you plan for 2021.
+There are many ways Lean thinking can help you address organizational challenges as you plan for the future.
 Here are three strategies to get you started.

 1. Process Map